 Shri Balaram’s main weapon is plow and pestle.
 For this reason, he is also known as Haladhar.
 In some eastern parts of India, it is also called Lalai Chhath.

-Chhath puja is celebrated 6 days after Diwali on sukhla paksha sasthi of Kartik month.
-It is an important festival of Bihar; and also observed in Jharkhand, Odisha, Uttar Pradesh, and West Bengal as well as the Madhesh region of Nepal.
+Chhath puja is celebrated 6 days after Diwali on Sukhla Paksha Sasthi of Kartik month.
+It is an important festival of Bihar; and is also observed in Jharkhand, Odisha, Uttar Pradesh, and West Bengal as well as the Madhesh region of Nepal.

-Chhath Puja is merely not a Festival, but more than Festival, devotees leave everything they have and head towards to going back to home with Heavy rush in Train and Buses for the Festival dedicated to Sun God for a period of four days.
-Marwari in some part also becoming the part of this Festival and worship the Sun God.
+Chhath Puja is merely not a Festival, but more than a Festival, devotees leave everything they have and head towards going back home with Heavy rush in Train and Buses for the Festival dedicated to Sun God for a period of four days.
+Marwari in some parts also became part of this Festival and worship the Sun God.
 The state of Bihar shine and people from all parts whether in India or aboard make it a point to go home for Chhath Puja.